BMW X3 SUV - Engines, drive & performance

 The 2.0-litre 20d opens the X3 diesel engine line-up.
 It develops 187bhp, which is enough to take you from 0-62mph in 7.9 seconds.
 This should prove enough performance for most, and the 20d's fuel economy appeals, too.
 It’s impressively refined, especially in combination with the standard eight-speed automatic gearbox, and it only really emits a characteristic four-cylinder diesel noise under hard acceleration.
 At a cruise, it’s quiet enough to completely fade into the background.

 If economy is less of a priority, the 30d offers the extra smoothness that six cylinders bring, as well as increasing power to 282bhp, which brings that 0-62mph acceleration time down to an impressive 5.7 seconds.
-The ultimate in diesel performance is offered by the M40d, which has 335bhp and can accelerate from 0-62mph in just 4.9 seconds.
+The ultimate in diesel performance is offered by the M40d, which has 335bhp and can accelerate from 0-62mph in just 4.9 seconds – it’s a rocketship capable of around 40mpg.

 A 2.0-litre 20i is offered as the entry-level X3; its 181bhp is enough to take the car from 0-62mph in 8.4 seconds.
 You can choose it in xLine and M Sport trim, but those who want a truly sporty petrol X3 need to look at the range-topping M40i.
 This performance variant uses a turbocharged six-cylinder 3.0-litre engine that produces 355bhp, which makes for a very rapid SUV indeed.

 Acceleration from 0-62mph takes just 4.9 seconds – as fast as a Porsche 718 Cayman – and the twin exhausts make all the right noises, with pops and bangs when you lift sharply off the accelerator in true BMW style.
-However, while the M40i is obviously geared towards a sporty driving experience, it's very good at gentle, quiet, high-speed cruising as well.
+However, while the M40i is obviously geared towards a sporty driving experience, it's very good at gentle, comfortable and quiet high-speed cruising as well – something that can’t be said of the range-topping X3 M.

 Even in its electric-only mode, the xDrive30e feels fast enough around town, and the X3's already excellent refinement is enhanced to make driving it a very relaxing experience.
 The eight-speed automatic gearbox does an excellent job and the only fly in the ointment is a slightly dull, droning sound when the 2.0-litre petrol engine needs to be exerted.
 Despite its extra weight, the ride and handling remain impressive.